article header-digital photo editing tips

 2. keep the originals un-changed

 You should never overwrite the originals.
-When you get to doing the actual adjustments to the photo itself, use the "save as" option rather than just "save".
+When you get to doing the actual adjustments to the photo itself, use the "save as" option with a different name for the photo, rather than just "save".
 That gives you the option of editing the original, unedited photo in a completely different manner.

 Fern unedited photo<br>Fern-unedited-original.jpg<br><br>Unedited Original